 What should I bring?

 Bring copies of your résumé to share with the internship site representatives you meet with (and business cards with your contact information, if you have them!).
-It’s also a good idea to read over the list of sites attending and the descriptions of their available projects, so you can ask questions when you meet with potential supervisors.
+It’s also a good idea to read over the list of sites attending and the descriptions of their available projects, so you know what you’d like to ask or discuss when you meet with recruiters.
 Researching the sites by looking at their web pages and learning a little bit about them ahead of time is a great way to impress folks with your preparation, too!

 What should I wear?

-A further note on appearance: If you are concerned that piercings, tattoos, or other visible features might be an issue at the internship sites you’re most interested in, it’s a good idea to ask what the workplace norms are, and take the answers you get into account.
+If you are concerned that piercings, tattoos, hairstyles, or other visible features might be an issue at the internship sites you’re most interested in, it’s a good idea to ask what the workplace norms are when you meet with site representatives.
 Your appearance has very little to do with your abilities, of course, but you might not feel comfortable working, even temporarily, in a place where you can’t be truly yourself.
 On the other hand, it might be worth taking out your nose ring during your reference desk shifts, or wearing long sleeves on a few warm days, to get experience that’s going to look really great on your c.v. and references who can testify to your abilities.
 (You might also help other folks see past their prejudices by doing great work for them with your nose ring in.)
 This is very much your call!

-April 6 falls during Passover.
+Passover begins on April 19.
 How can I participate in the Internship Fair if I’m observing the holiday?

 Gut yontiv!
-Students will have access to the full list of participating internship sites and their projects for each day of the Internship Fair.
-If you can’t attend on the 6th for any reason, we encourage you to follow up afterward by phone or email with the sites you’re potentially interested in.
+The Internship Fair will end in the early afternoon, well before sundown.
+Students will also have access to the full list of participating internship sites and their projects for each day of the Internship Fair.
+If you can’t attend the Fair on either scheduled date, for any reason, we encourage you to follow up afterward by phone or email with the sites you’re most interested in.

 How much time should I plan to spend talking with each site?